Chapter 6 Reprojecting geographic data

 This could be done using the nearest neighbor method (

-The first step is to obtain the proj4 definition of this CRS, which can be done using the http://spatialreference.org webpage.
+The first step is to obtain the PROJ definition of this CRS, which can be done using the http://spatialreference.org webpage.

-The second and last step is to define the reprojection method in the
+The final step is to reproject the raster with the

-projectRaster() function, which in case of categorical data is the nearest neighbor method (
+projectRaster() function which, in the case of categorical data, uses the nearest neighbor method (

 NA values, not because a new category has been created — the land cover classes are preserved).